kameswarpanda/AI-based_Personalized_Learning_Path_Generator/README.md

 ## Overview

 This project is an AI-based application designed to generate personalized learning paths based on user input, including skills, interests, and educational background.
-The application consists of a front-end interface built with HTML and Bootstrap, and a back-end service developed using Spring Boot that communicates with the OpenAI API to generate recommendations.
+The application consists of a front-end interface built with HTML and Bootstrap, and a back-end service developed using Spring Boot that communicates with the AI_Model to generate recommendations.

 ## Features